Vheos/Games.ActionPoints/README.md

 ### Simple math
 - most of the game math will use whole numbers, usualy below 100 (for percentage chances) and even below 10 (for action costs).
 - there will be very little inflation throughout the game - end-game characters shouldn't be more than twice as powerful as a starting characters.
+### Luck
+- there will be an attribute called *Luck* that will secretly cause rerolls.
+I haven't decided yet whether this attribute will be per-character, or party wide.
+- if luck is positive, every failed positive roll (such as healing) and every successful negative roll (such as taking damage) against/by the character/party will be rolled again, with chance equal to the luck's value.
+This essentially increases chances of positive rolls being successful, and negative rolls being failed.
+- analogcially, if luck is negative, every successful positive roll and failed negative roll will be rerolled with chance equal to the luck's absolute value.
+- there will be visual feedback when a roll has been successful or failed because of the luck reroll.

 # Code design
 ### Composition over inheritance
-- This time around, I'm actively trying **NOT** to get tangled up in inheritance spaghetti.
+- this time around, I'm actively trying **NOT** to get tangled up in inheritance spaghetti.
 Yep, I'm finally yielding to the Unity-suggested pseudo-ECS pattern by creating a lot of small, specialized components instead of huge, god-like ones.
 ### Event-driven communication
-- Instead of one component calling methods of another to change its state, it will merely invoke some event - whether any other component decides to react to it, that's none of its concern.
+- instead of one component calling methods of another to change its state, it will merely invoke some event - whether any other component decides to react to it, that's none of its concern.
 This way the event handler (at the very least) won't be coupled with its listeners.
 ### Subject-observer pattern
-- Managed components (observers) merely observe their manager (subject) - which, in best case scenario, doesn't even have to know about their existence.
-For example, the `SkillBar` component instantiates and initalizes `SkillButton`s, which subscribe to the `SkillBar`'s events.
-After the initialization, the `SkillBar` doesn't really have to remember what components are observing it (although it might want to).
+- managed components (observers) merely observe their manager (subject) - which, in best case scenario, doesn't even have to know about their existence.
+For example, the `ActionBar` component instantiates and initalizes `ActionButton`s, which subscribe to the `ActionBar`'s events.
+After the initialization, the `ActionBar` doesn't really have to remember what components are observing it (although it might want to).
+### Disabled domain reloading
+- WIP
+### New input system package
+- WIP
 ### No asset store
 - Mostly to learn the far limits of Unity, but also to develop my own tools along the way, which I'll move to my [game-dev core package](https://github.com/Vheos/Games.Core) over time.